mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 .. option:: --server=<source>

-   connection information for the servers to search in the form:
+   Connection information for the servers to search in the form:
    <user>:<password>@<host>:<port>:<socket>
    The option may be repeated to form a list of servers to search.